BadDreams34/Truler/README.md

 ## Help
-- for any help Reach out to me. my discord @mdi38
+- For any help Reach out to me on discord @mdi38